Explore Norway with Wildland Trekking

-Norway is a fascinating country known for majestic mountain peaks and iconic fjords.
+Norway is a fascinating country known for its majestic mountain peaks and iconic fjords.
 It’s made up of dense forests, glistening mountain lakes, and expansive fields of wildflowers.
 A visit here is sure to leave you feeling humbled by the enormity of the landscape!

-In addition to the vast wilderness, Norway is a country with a rich history, unique culture, and home to exciting folklore and legends.
-Put all this together, and you have a fascinating land in the “Home of the Giants” which is just begging to be explored!
+In addition to the vast wilderness, Norway is a country with a rich history, unique culture, and exciting folklore and legends.
+Put all this together, and you have a fascinating land in the “Home of the Giants” which is just begging to be explored.
 Allow the timeless hamlets to take you back to when Viking ships commanded the high seas, and picture yourself as an intrepid explorer, venturing out into the unknown.
 You’re sure to feel awestruck by all that Norway has to offer with a Wildland Trekking trip!

 When to Go